crimist/trakx/README.md

 ## Database layout

-It uses the database `bittorrent` and creates a table with the info hash converted into the string `Hash_x` where x is a captial hex encoded version of the info hash
+It uses the database `bittorrent` and creates a table for each torrent.
+Tables contain all the peers and is named `Hash_x` where `x = hex encoded info hash of torrent`.

 Torrent table:

+### Descriptions

 ```en
 +----------+----------------------+------+-----+---------+-------+